 Section 6: Shall work with other professional groups &/or related agencies.

 Section 7: Shall continue to promote Activities as a profession.

 Section 8: Shall specifically be geared to the Activity Professional and the needs of the people they serve.

 Section 1: Membership shall be open to any activity professional or other interested person(s).
 This would include, but would not be limited to those working in long-term care, independent senior housing, adult day services, senior centers, assisted living, and other specialized services.

 Section 2: The MAPA board shall review membership fees annually and revise as needed.

 Section 3: The membership year shall be January 1st through December 31st.
 MAPA's fiscal year shall coincide with the membership year.

-Section 5: The annual fee shall be paid on or before the first seminar session of the year or January 31st whichever comes first.
+Section 5: The annual fee shall be paid on or before the first session of the year or January 31st whichever comes first.

 Article IV: Member Duties and Responsibilities